tempScience/easyTemplateLib/README.md

-# easyTemplateApp
+# easyTemplateLib
-Template for easyScience applications
+Template for easyScience libraries